10layer/theopen/_posts/2015-01-09-marks-first-post.md

 author: Mark Seftel
 ---

-What a pleasure to be able to easily post a thought - simply create a simple text file using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)
+What a pleasure to be able to easily post a thought - simply create a simple text file using <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links" target="_blank">Markdown</a>

 Then save the file and use git add, git commit and git push to merge the file with the master git repository online and bingo the the thought is live.